For those who follow gambling news, there has been a near-constant rumble about the US Department of Justice (DOJ) since January. But what’s the deal?

 Basically, gambling operators and regulators have been in a fight with the federal law enforcement agency this whole time.
 The entire beef stems from a single opinion the DOJ issued about the Wire Act on Jan.
 21.

-In that opinion, Assistant Attorney General Steven A. Engel wrote that the Interstate Wire Act of 1961 affected more than just sports betting.
+In that opinion, Assistant Attorney General Steven A. Engel wrote that the Interstate Wire Act of 1961 affected more than just sports betting online.
 In fact, according to the government, the law’s scope extends to all forms of online gambling.

 Worse yet, the interpretation could cause shutdowns on purely intrastate operations.
 How?
 Even though the start and end points of a transaction might occur in the same state, it’s possible that the signal between the two crosses state lines.